In-App Purchasing with Playmaker

 If so, go to Purchase Button state - just draw the Purchase button.

-Make sure you have setupped products in plugin settings.
+Make sure you have set up products in plugin settings.
 If you haven’t done this yet, go to Windows → Android Native → Edit Settings and add your products ids that you have created earlier in Google Play Console.

-One more important thing, that on the Purchased state we not actually unlocking the product or adding the coins.
+One more important thing that on the Purchased state we are not actually unlocking the product or adding the coins.
 In my case I will simply show the pop up:

 There is a difference between consumable and non-consumable purchases.
-For non-consumable purchases we load inventory and check if product was purchased.
-If purchased - go to necessary logic (unique for every app), if not - we can purchase it.
+For non-consumable purchases we load inventory and check if product has been purchased.
+If it has been purchased - go to necessary logic (unique for every app), otherwise - we can purchase it.

 In the case of consumable purchase, we check billing connection at first.
-If connection success - purchase and consume product.
+If the connection is successful - purchase and consume product.

 Use AN_BillingEventsListener for BillingConnected event in BillingEvents action:

-Purchase and consume product with AN_PurchaseAndConsume action if Purchase button click.
+Purchase and consume product with AN_PurchaseAndConsume action if Purchase button is clicked.
 You just need to provide comsumable product ID:

-As in the previous examples, some Popup messages using in this case to.
-Just to notify for success or failed purchase.
+As in the previous examples, some Popup messages are used in this case too just to notify for successful or failed purchase.

-So now we going to the most important part.
+So, now we are going to the most important part.
 The purchase manager or actually billing controller.
 Here is how it looks like:

 Starting from Inventory Loaded State action we start to check our consumable product states from the PlayerPrefs.

-When our products states loaded in our local variables we can update the UI (or any other game play logic) according to our products states.
+When our products states have loaded in our local variables, we can update the UI (or any other game play logic) according to our products states.

-In the case of coins, our coins amount was already loaded in, so we need simply convert it to String and update the UI:
+In the case of coins, our coins amount has been already loaded in, so we need simply to convert it to String and update the UI:

-For non-consumable products we need to check if some of this products was purchased using AN_ISProductPurchased action:
+For non-consumable products we need to check if some of this products were purchased using AN_ISProductPurchased action:

-Any way (success or fail event fired) we can update UI or implement any other our game logic.
+Anyway, (success or fail event fired) we can update UI or implement any other game logic.